 If there's one thing Pittsburgh's got a lot of, it's a love for its family scene.
 And, while moms are celebrated everyday, it's fun to amp up the revelry on Mother's Day.

 May is a great month in Pittsburgh.
-Warm weather.
-Outdoor activities and, of course, Mother’s Day.
-Plan a special day with your mom, wife, grandmother, mother-in-law, aunt, sister or friend.
-There are lots of fun and family-friendly things to do to show mom a good time.
+Warm weather, outdoor activities and, of course, Mother’s Day.
+Plan a special day or weekend with your mom, wife, grandmother, mother-in-law, aunt, sister or friend.
+There is no shortage of fun, family-friendly things to do to show the mothers in your life a good time.

 Treat her to breakfast at Pamela’s Diner in the Strip District.
 Their crepes and pancakes are scrumptious, and the old photos that line the walls give it a cozy, family atmosphere.
 Or visit The Speckled Egg located inside the Union Trust Building, and enjoy a delicious refined diner experience in the heart of Downtown.

 Join mom for an art and history lesson at The Frick Pittsburgh, home of industrialist Henry Clay Frick from 1882–1905.
 This meticulously restored 22-room mansion (Clayton) features an impressive array of fine and decorative art.
 Tours are available by appointment.
 While on the museum grounds, be sure to make time to visit the Car & Carriage Museum, greenhouse and café, then swing by the gift shop for a unique Mother's Day souvenir.

 Mom will feel pampered and relaxed having High Tea in the grand and historical atmosphere of the Omni William Penn Hotel.
 Sample delicious pastries, finger sandwiches, scones and a selection of premium teas.
 Whether you choose the Victorian, The Royal or the Mad Hatter Tea, you’ll enjoy the indulgence.
-Afternoon tea service is available Monday–Saturday in the elegant Palm Court lounge, 2:30-4 p.m.
-Reservations recommended.
+Afternoon tea service is available Monday–Saturday in the elegant Palm Court lounge, from 2:30-4 p.m.
+Advance reservations are recommended.